afritz1/OpenTESArena/README.md

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake (and it still is quite an experiment), but now the project is steadily inching closer to something akin to the original.

-The graphics are being rendered with a ray tracer I'm writing in OpenCL.
-I puzzled for a long time about what 3D rendering method to use, and I decided that this would be a good place to demonstrate real time GPU ray tracing.
+The graphics are being rendered with a ray tracer I'm writing.
+I puzzled for a long time about what 3D rendering method to use, and I decided that this would be a good place to demonstrate real time ray tracing.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

 Note that there are two versions of Arena: the floppy disk version and the CD version.
 Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is being designed for use with that.
 The user must still acquire their own copy of Arena, though.